WP Activity Log Review: A WordPress Activity & Tracking Plugin

 - schedule reports to run weekly or monthly

 You might want to keep tabs on a particular user.
 You can have that user’s activity sent to you via email every month.
 You could also have a weekly report sent to you about all the changes that occurred on a certain post or page on your website.
 Reports are completely customizable, and the CSV format allows you to import user activity into other programs.

 With this add-on, you can select a custom database to store your alerts in, keeping your WordPress database as small as possible.
 Right now, only MySQL database servers are supported, but they plan to add support for more servers in the future.

 One of the other neat aspects of this add-on is that you can migrate your alerts from one database to another.
 So if you started storing alerts in your WordPress database, you can migrate them to a separate database at any time.
 Likewise, you can move them back into your WordPress database.

 Just enter your database credentials on the settings page, click “Save,” and you’re good to go.

 Security Add-On NEW

-This is a brand new add-on that will be released soon.
-It provides the ability for you to see all the active sessions on your WordPress site.
+This add-on provides the ability for you to see all the active sessions on your WordPress site.
 Everyone who is currently logged in will show up.
 You’ll see details about the user’s session, such as: